 - Immediately after the ticket control, turn left for a museum shop full of puzzles, little science kits, small toys and all you might expect from a museum of technology

-A ten minute walk takes you from the museum down to Schönbrunn palace and park, which includes the Tiergarten Schönbrunn (a world-leading zoo), a Children’s Museum (dress up like a Habsburg), and various other entertainments for youngsters.
+- A ten minute walk takes you to Schönbrunn palace and park, which has Tiergarten Schönbrunn (a world-leading zoo), a Children’s Museum (dress up like a Habsburg), and various other entertainments for youngsters

-And, if you enjoy interactivity, then consider some of the Virtual Reality tours and experiences Vienna has to offer.
+- Finally, if you enjoy interactivity, then consider some of the Virtual Reality tours and experiences Vienna has to offer

 How to get to the Technisches Museum